atlarredondo/SelfDrivingCarND-Vehicle-Detection-Tracking-P5/writeup.md

 Most of the issues that I faced on this project were related to filtering false positives as described on the previous section.
 However, I would like to add that throughout the project my other biggest issue was to stabilization and location of the car boxes.
 I believe that this was caused by some false positives that made it through the pipeline and the car position differences on each frame.
 I think that false positive getting solved with a more accurate classifier using advanced techniques such as deep learning, however this might cause the pipeline to be slower.
 In addition, finding the correct sliding windows on an image was a hard problem for me.
 There were times were the classifier had a hard time identifying an image due incorrect window position.
 This problem can also be resolved with some other advanced deep learning techniques, where the windows selection and classification can happen on the same step.
 Also, cars tend to move on a particular direction on the video stream.
-Adding additional information to predict where the car might be moving given the previous frames can result on a huge perfornace improvement.
+Adding additional information to predict where the car might be moving given the previous frames can result on a huge performance improvement.

 Finally, I found that my pipeline completely failed when the road changed colors.
 This might be because of the way I trained the classifier and the data used to train it.
-I believe that a more robust training dataset and selecting more general features can help on making the classifer more robust.
+I believe that a more robust training dataset and selecting more general features can help on making the classifier more robust.